wlanslovenija/tunneldigger/docs/server.rst

 tunnels.
 You can find out your linux kernel version using the command ``uname -a``.

 We assume the following instructions to work on the distributions listed below.
-You are welcome to add your distribution if the instructions work and to edit them.
+You are welcome to add your distribution if the instructions work and to edit them to make them work.

 * Debian
 * Fedora with the package ``kernel-modules-extra``